1

 Development of accessible units above benchmarks

-Justification: DOLA will score projects against a minimum requirement (for Federal funds) and benchmark (for State funds) that 10% of the units be accessible for mobility impairments and 4% of the units be accessible for sensory impairments.
-Projects exceeding these minimum requirements will score additional points.
-This is consistent with the current minimum requirement for federal funds, and this would create the same benchmark for state funds.
+Justification: DOLA will score projects against a minimum requirement (for Federal funds) and benchmark (for State funds) that 10% of the units be accessible for households with mobility impairments and 4% of the units be accessible for households with sensory impairments.
+Projects meeting the minimum percentages for both mobility and sensory impaired households will receive 5 points, while projects exceeding the minimum requirements for both mobility and sensory impaired households will score 10 points.

 Bonus Points